wp-plugins/insta-grabagram/README.txt

 Then whenever an image is posted to Instagram with a specific hashtag this plugin will request only those images and render them in your WordPress installation.

-Please read the Instagram Term for you own usage at http://Instagram.com/about/legal/terms/.
+Please read the Instagram terms for you own usage at http://Instagram.com/about/legal/terms/.

 == Installation ==